Madeira wine: Grape varieties

 Malvasia (also known as Malmsey or Malvazia) grape variety.

+Tinta Negra (also known as Negra Mole) is widely described as Madeira’s dominant red grape and the base of much of the island’s production.
 Approximately 85% of Madeira is produced with the red grape, Negra Mole.
 The four major white grape varieties used for Madeira production are (from sweetest to driest) Malvasia, Bual, Verdelho, and Sercial.
 These varieties also lend their names to Madeira labelling, as discussed below.
 Occasionally one sees Terrantez, Bastardo and Moscatel varieties, although these are now rare on the island because of oidium and phylloxera.
+Modern reporting highlights Terrantez’s revival from near extinction, with official support intended to increase plantings and preserve the grape on Madeira.
 Since 2016, to encourage more growers to plant Terrantez, Madeira's fifth noble grape variety, the government Wine, Embroidery and Handicraft Institute of Madeira (IVBAM) has offered growers free viticultural advice and a €1.30 subsidy per kilogram of Terrantez fruit harvested.
 As of 2016, Terrantez production stood at 7500 kg.
 After the phylloxera epidemic, many wines were "mislabelled" as containing one of these noble grape varieties, which were reinterpreted as "wine styles" rather than true varietal names.
 Regulations enacted in 1986 by the European Union introduced the rule that 85% of the grapes in the wine must be of the variety on the label; in 2015, Tinta Negra was elevated to a Recommended varietal and may now also be listed on the label, often alongside a style description such as "Medium-Rich".
 Thus, wines from before the late 19th century (pre-phylloxera) and after the late 20th century conform to this rule, whereas many "varietally labelled" Madeiras from most of the 20th century do not.
-Modern Madeiras which do not carry a varietal label are generally made from Tinta Negra, a varietal that, along with the less highly regarded Complexa, is the workhorse variety on the island since phylloxera and is found in various concentrations in many blends and vintage wines.
+Tinta Negra is increasingly treated as Madeira’s workhorse grape and is also capable of producing age-worthy wines.
+Reviews also describe Tinta Negra as a versatile grape producing Madeira in multiple sweetness levels and offering a higher quality than older summaries imply.
 Bastardo, Complexa, and Tinta Negra are red grape varieties.